 Elder Consumer Protection Program

-With a focus on scams and frauds, the Elder Consumer Protection Program at Stetson University College of Law's Center for Excellence in Elder Law serves as an educational and information resource on general and legal matters regarding elder consumer fraud and scam protection and awareness.
+With a focus on scams and frauds, the Elder Consumer Protection Program at Stetson University College of Law's Center for Excellence in Elder Law serves as an educational and information resource on general and legal matters regarding elder consumer fraud protection and awareness.

 The Elder Consumer Protection Program is supported through funding provided by a cooperative state agency.
 The program offers a diverse array of materials and services that provide knowledge, promote awareness, and offer guidance.